 This article is intended to help Walliance users understand the taxing of their profits.
 Tax regulations may have changed in the meantime, so we recommend that you ask your trusted accountant to calculate the tax on dividends received.

 Let's immediately start by explaining that the taxation applied to dividends that you will receive from the proposed investments on Walliance can generally be divided into two generic cases.

 Investment of a Natural Person: the company providing the dividends applies, at the time of their payment, a withholding tax of 26% on the entire amount, without the possibility of an option for ordinary taxation for the recipient shareholder.
 Investment of a Legal Person (Company): if the dividend, as often happens, is collected in a subsequent tax period, the amount of the tax is equal to the dividend multiplied by the taxable amount of the same, generally 5%.

-Basically, the Walliance Portal acts as a showcase for the Offeror's project, which is presented to the audience of potential investors in the network through the internet.
-The establishment of Equity Crowdfunding makes it possible to combine even the most modest contributions of numerous small investors, and to realize a significant collection of money that can be used for the development of the entrepreneurial or investment project for which the Offering of financial instruments was conducted on the portal.
+Basically, the Walliance Portal acts as a showcase for the Offeror's project, which is presented to the audience of potential investors in the network through the Internet.
+The establishment of crowdfunding makes it possible to combine even the most modest contributions of numerous small investors, and to realize a significant collection of money that can be used for the development of the entrepreneurial or investment project for which the Offering of financial instruments was conducted on the portal.

 Now that the type of investment framework has been determined, it is necessary to define the accurate tax treatment which the investor may incur.
 The cases in which the investment can be configured can be divided as follows:

 - Collection of dividends for distribution of profits/reserves;

 - Collection of gains from realization/disinvestment of the investment in the offering company;

 Collection of dividends for distribution of profits/reserves